bitloops/bitloops-language/documentation/docs/reference/entity.md

   }
 }

-// Props are used to define the required (or optional) properties of a class (such as ValueObject, Entity, UseCase etc.)
+// Props are used to define the required (or optional) properties of a class (such as ValueObject, Entity etc.)
 Props TitleProps {
   Title title;
 }